calvbore/zk-hello-world-noir/README.md

 assert(msg == msg);
 ```

+Run `yarn nargo:compile` in your terminal to compile `your_circuit` and generate its associated files.

 ## Checkpoint 3: Circuit Smart Contract Verifier

-Run `yarn nargo:compile` in your terminal and you'll find that a new solidity file in your contracts directory.
+After running `yarn nargo:compile` you'll find that a new solidity file in your contracts directory.
 Import the new contract into `YourContract.sol` and inherit `UltraVerifier` in `YourContract`.

 ```
 import "./your_circuitVerifier.sol";